-NO RTRW SPACE STR UCTURE PLAN SPACE PATTERN PLAN NU NINV SERVICE CENTER NETWORK SYSTEM SPACE PATTERIN PLAN STRATEGIC AREA PLAN SUITABILITY movement of people and goods c.
+NO SPACE STRUCTURE PLAN NO RTRW SERVICE CENTER NETWORK SYSTEM SPACE PATTERN PLAN STRATEGIC AREA PLAN SUITABILITY movement of people and goods c.
 Develop and establish a network of urban rail lines in the Jabodetabek Urban Area PKN which is integrated with the Java Island North Cross Road Network, the Java Island Central Cross Road Network, the Java Island Feeder Road Network (Jakarta - Depok - Bogor, Jakarta - Ciputat - Bogor and Tangerang - Serpong - Pamulang - Ciputat), freeway network, ferry ports in North Jakarta City, Tanjung Priok Port, and Soekarno Hatta Airport to improve the competitiveness of the economy of the island of Java and Bali. d.
 Develop urban rail network in PKN Jabodetabek Urban Area by paying attention to disaster-prone areas e.
 Utilizing the space along the side of the urban rail network in the Jabodetabek Urban Area PKN is carried out with medium and high intensity levels with the tendency of space development being limited.
 Java island road network system 3.
 MRT was built to support industrial, tourism, and trade & services activities as well as settlements which are the main activities for DKI Jakarta

-SPACE STR UCTURE PLAN NO RTRW SERVICE CENTER NETWORK SYSTEM SPACE PATTERN PLAN STRATEGIC AREA PLAN SUITABILITY f.
-Limiting the use of space that is sensitive to environmental impacts due to rail traffic along the railway line g.
-Limiting the number of level crossings between the urban rail network in the Jabodetabek Urban Area PKN and roads h.
-Establishing building boundaries on the side of the urban rail network in the Jabodetabek Urban Area PKN by taking into account environmental impacts as well as the need for development and strengthening of the railway network in Java-Bali i.
-Implementing the prohibition on the utilization of the useful space and the supervision room for the railway line which may interfere with the interests of the operation and safety of railway transportation.
-3 RTR Jabodetabekpuncur Area (Gov Regulayion No. 54 of 2008) DKI Jakarta is designated as a residential center in accordance with the RTRWN Article 13 (2) (2) The development of the Article 15 (2) The arrangement and development of the land transportation system in the Jabodetabekpunjur area is directed at: The spatial pattern of DKI Jakarta is determined; • Solid Residential Housing (Urban) • Trade and services - The MRT development plan is in accordance with the Jabodetabekpuncur RTR policy (PP No. 54 of 2008), namely: 1.
-MRT is built/developed as a mass transportation
+NO SPACE STRUCTURE PLAN

+NU RTRW SERVICE CENTER NETWORK SYSTEM SPACE PATTERN PLAN STRATEGIC AREA PLAN SUITABILITY

+f.
+Limiting the use of space that

+is sensitive to environmental

+impacts due to rail traffic

+along the railway line

+g.
+Limiting the number of level

+crossings between the urban

+rail network in the

+Jabodetabek Urban Area PKN

+and roads

+h.
+Establishing building

+boundaries on the side of the

+urban rail network in the

+Jabodetabek Urban Area PKN

+by taking into account

+environmental impacts as

+well as the need for

+development and

+strengthening of the railway

+network in Java-Bali

+i.
+Implementing the

+prohibition on the utilization

+of the useful space and the

+supervision room for the

+railway line which may

+interfere with the interests

+of the operation and safety

+of railway transportation.

+3 RTR DKI Jakarta is designated as Article 15 The spatial pattern of - The MRT development

+Jabodetabekpuncur a residential center in (2) The arrangement and DKI Jakarta is plan is in accordance with

+Area (Gov Regulayion accordance with the development of the land determined; the Jabodetabekpuncur

+No. 54 of 2008) RTRWN transportation system in the Solid Residential RTR policy (PP No. 54 of

+Article 13 Jabodetabekpunjur area is Housing (Urban) 2008), namely:

+(2) (2) The directed at: Trade and services 1.
+MRT is built/developed

+development of the as a mass transportation